Skip to main content

 An Inclusive and Dynamic Sport

-The sport’s origins trace back to visually impaired athletes competing on tandems.
-It made its Paralympic debut in 1984 in New York, with road events for athletes with cerebral palsy.
-Para cycling grew again in 1996, when track cycling was added at the Atlanta Paralympic Games, cementing its place as a cornerstone of adaptive sport.
+Its roots trace back to visually impaired athletes racing on tandems.
+Para Cycling made its Paralympic debut in 1984 (New York/Stoke Mandeville) with road events for athletes with cerebral palsy.
+Tandem racing for visually impaired riders was added in 1988, and the sport expanded again in 1996 when track cycling was introduced at the Atlanta Paralympic Games, cementing its place within high-performance sport.

-Since then, para cyclists have continued to push boundaries on the world stage.
-The Birmingham 2022 Commonwealth Games showcased tandem racing for visually impaired athletes, while the Paris 2024 Paralympic Games brought para cycling into the spotlight once again, with riders demonstrating incredible skill, resilience, and determination.
+Since then, Para Cyclists have continued to push boundaries on the world stage.
+The Birmingham 2022 Commonwealth Games showcased tandem racing for visually impaired athletes, while the Paris 2024 Paralympic Games brought Para Cycling into the spotlight once again, with riders demonstrating exceptional skill, resilience, and determination.

-Today, para cycling continues to grow — both globally and here in New Zealand — inspiring the next generation of athletes and showing what’s possible when talent and opportunity meet.
+Today, Para Cycling continues to grow — both globally and here in New Zealand — inspiring the next generation of athletes and showing what’s possible when talent and opportunity align.